 The deadline for filing the report is the same as the deadline for filing the committee's campaign statement (Form 460) that will include the contribution that makes the amount of bundled contributions from the individual total \$5,000 or more.
 For example, an individual bundles ten contributions of \$500 each for a candidate, and the individual delivers the tenth contribution to the candidate on June 30th.
 This tenth contribution brings the total amount of contributions bundled by that individual to \$5,000.
-Since the contribution was received on June 30th, the candidate must report this contribution on the Form 460 that is due on July 31st (view the Fair Political Practices Commission's Filing Schedule for Candidates for City Elective Office (Nov.
-2019)
+Since the contribution was received on June 30th, the candidate must report this contribution on the Form 460 that is due on July 31st (view the Fair Political Practices Commission's Filing

-for more details).
+Schedules for more details).
 Since the Form 460 disclosing this contribution is due on July 31st, the candidate's bundling report is also due on July 31st.